dejorrit/animate-element/README.md

 });
 ```

 Note: values are absolute.
-That means setting the width to `100`
+So setting a width of `100`  means the element
-means the element will be `100px` wide.
-Regardless of the current
+will animate untill it is `100px` wide, regardless of the current width of
-width of the element.
+the element.